w4bo/AA2425-unibo-mldm/slides/00-introduction.md

 However, I suggest you to read the book:

-- Title: Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow
+- *Title*: Hands-on Machine Learning with Scikit-Learn, Keras & TensorFlow
-- Author: Aurélien Géron
+- *Author*: Aurélien Géron
 - Some notes about the book:
   - The book is intended as a support
   - The book is available for free in the library